azula1A89/audio8-tts-engine/README.md

 audio8-tts-engine "Hello, this is Audio8 TTS."
 ```

-The current example application uses `anthony` as the default voice.
+The current example application uses `anthony(Female, Chinese)` as the default voice.

 ### 2. Use a specific reference voice